phoenixframework/phoenix/guides/docs/channels.md

 If your deployment environment does not support distributed Elixir or direct communication between servers, Phoenix also ships with a [Redis Adapter](https://hexdocs.pm/phoenix_pubsub_redis/Phoenix.PubSub.Redis.html) that uses Redis to exchange PubSub data.
 Please see the [Phoenix.PubSub docs](http://hexdocs.pm/phoenix_pubsub/Phoenix.PubSub.html) for more information.

 ### Client Libraries

+Any networked device can connect to Phoenix Channels as long as it has a client library.
+The following libraries exist today, and new ones are always welcome.

 #### Official